UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

 - **Reliable Color Detection** – Accurately tracks pre-trained color signatures under varying lighting conditions.
 - **Compact & Efficient** – Lightweight, low-power, and designed specifically for robotics.
 ## Ultra sonic sensor
+The LEGO Mindstorms EV3 Ultrasonic Sensor measures the distance to objects without making physical contact.
+It works by emitting high-frequency ultrasonic sound waves (above the range of human hearing) and measuring the time it takes for the sound to bounce off an object and return to the sensor.
+Using the speed of sound, the EV3 calculates the distance between the sensor and the object.

+### How It Works

+1. The sensor emits a short ultrasonic pulse.
+2. The sound wave travels through the air.
+3. When the wave hits an object, it reflects back to the sensor.
+4. The sensor measures the time between sending and receiving the pulse.
+5. The EV3 calculates the distance using the speed of sound.

+### Features

+- **Measurement Range:** Approximately **3–250 cm**
+- **Contact-Free Detection:** Measures distance without touching objects.
+- **Real-Time Measurements:** Provides fast updates for autonomous navigation.
+- **Wide Detection Angle:** Detects objects within a broad field of view.
+- **Easy Integration:** Fully compatible with the LEGO Mindstorms EV3 platform.

+### Common Applications

+- Obstacle detection and avoidance
+- Wall following
+- Distance measurement
+- Autonomous robot navigation

+### Advantages

+- Accurate and reliable for most robotics applications.
+- Simple to program and integrate.
+- Works in both bright and dark environments since it uses sound instead of light.

 why we use ultra sonic